In re RH, Inc. Securities Litigation

 Securities fraud class action filed on behalf of all purchasers of RH (formerly Restoration Hardware Holdings, Inc.) common stock between March 26, 2015 and June 8, 2016, inclusive (the “Class Period”), alleging claims pursuant to Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 against RH and two of its top officers, Gary Friedman (its long-time CEO and Board Chairman) and Karen Boone (RH’s Co-President and CFO).

-The initial case management conference was held on April 23, 2018.
-On April 25, 2018, the court entered a case management order and pre-trial schedule, as well as the parties’ stipulated protective order.
-Under the current schedule, the Court will hold a hearing on Lead Plaintiffs’ motion for class certification on October 1, 2018; fact discovery must be completed by January 31, 2019; and expert discovery must be completed by April 22, 2019.
+The parties are currently engaged in discovery.
+Under the current case schedule, fact discovery must be completed by January 31, 2019; and expert discovery must be completed by April 22, 2019.
 All dispositive motions are due by May 14, 2019.

 The Complaint alleges that RH and certain of its top officers made false and misleading statements to investors, and omitted material facts, regarding the launch of RH’s new product line, RH Modern, and the Company’s inventory levels.
 In response to Defendants’ statements, the price of RH’s shares traded at artificially-inflated levels, reaching a high of $106.49 per share during the Class Period.
 When the truth emerged in a series of partial disclosures, the price plunged to less than $27 per share.

 Other Cases of Interest

 Northern District of California David R. Stickney, Richard D. Gluck, Lucas E. Gilmore